 You are here:

-Masks, face shields and face coverings are currently required statewide for people age 5 and older
+Masks, face shields and face coverings are no longer required in most settings.

 People with a disability or medical condition may request accommodation from a business or public space if they cannot wear a mask.